benchjx/wowafk/README.md

 Start.exe will auto-update from this repository.

-If start.exe is run when Battle.net client is missing it will loop through C:/ and D:/ drives until it finds Battle.net.exe and execute it to start Battle.net client.
+If start.exe is run when Battle.net client is missing it will loop through drives until it finds Battle.net.exe and execute it to start Battle.net client.

 Macro will start WoW by pressing blue play button on Battle.net client if WoW is not already running.